Best VR Laptops 2025: Quest Link, Air Link, and SteamVR

 Is RTX 4060 enough?

-Yes for most VR titles at native refresh with tuned settings.
-Sims and ultra-resolution headsets benefit from RTX 4070+.
+Yes for many titles at native refresh with settings tuned.
+Sims and ultra-high-resolution headsets benefit from RTX 4070 or higher.

-Yes—models like the Zephyrus G14 (RTX 4070) are excellent.
-Expect higher fan noise; keep surfaces clear for airflow.
+Yes.
+The Zephyrus G14 is a strong example.
+Expect higher fan noise and keep surfaces clear for airflow.

-If you want a laptop that nails modern VR (Quest Link/Air Link + SteamVR) without drama, the Lenovo Legion Pro 5 (RTX 4070) is the best overall choice in 2025.
-Budget buyers should grab the Acer Nitro 16 (RTX 4060), and sim diehards can stretch to an Alienware m16 R2 (RTX 4080) or Razer Blade 16 (RTX 4090).
+If you want a laptop that nails modern VR without fuss, the Lenovo Legion Pro 5 is our best overall pick.
+Budget buyers should grab the Acer Nitro 16.
+Sim diehards can step up to the Alienware m16 R2 or Razer Blade 16.

-Next steps: outfit your rig with our best VR accessories, consider full-body tracking, and don’t miss VR room setup for safety and comfort.
+Next steps: outfit your rig with our best VR accessories, consider controller upgrades, and do a quick pass through VR sickness fixes to maximize comfort.